 Additional needs support is provided via a dedicated Disability and Wellbeing team at UCEM.
-Additional information can be found in the UCEM Background documentation.

 English language support:

 English is the common language for all programmes.
 It is appreciated that some students will need additional support.
 Therefore, the VLE provides additional resources on developing academic writing skills to help students whose first language is not English.